2025 Award Winners

 To be eligible for this award, the recipient must have demonstrated over a significant period of time, dedication to the promotion of nurturing and empowering families in our community, combined with community service geared toward families.

-Please join me in acknowledging and congratulating our 2024 Gail Hallmon Champion of Families Award Winner, Amanda Agnew!
+Please join me in congratulating the 2025 Gail Hallmon Champion of Families award, Daniel Thorne

 Cecil Paul and Maria Jones Community Hero Award